Trump looks west, eyeing new paths to White House

 Trump looks west, eyeing new paths to White HouseNew

 WASHINGTON (AP) — President Donald Trump is pushing to expand his electoral map as he makes a trip west this weekend.
-The president will go on offense in Nevada, a state that hasn’t supported a Republican presidential candidate since 2004.
-Trump will plunge head-on into a battle with local authorities in Nevada by holding public events there Saturday and Sunday after his initial plans for rallies in Reno and Las Vegas were blocked for violating coronavirus health guidelines.
-His campaign insisted on forging ahead with the trip — setting up a COVID-19 political fight that Trump’s team relishes.
+The campaign is going on the offense in Nevada, which hasn’t supported a Republican presidential candidate since 2004.
+Trump is confronting local authorities by holding public events Saturday and Sunday after state officials blocked his initial plans for rallies in Reno and Las Vegas because they would have violated coronavirus health guidelines.
+It’s the kind of political fight that Trump’s team relishes and underscores the growing importance of Nevada in Trump’s quest for 270 electoral votes as the race against Democrat Joe Biden looks tight in a number of pivotal states.